-You must read this agreement in conjunction with the online safety policy and the GDPR policy.
+You must read this agreement in conjunction with the online safety policy.
 Once you have read these, you must sign and submit this agreement and it will be kept on record in the school.
 You should retain your own copy for reference.
 This forms part of your professional and safeguarding responsibilities.